costajob/app-servers/README.md

 ```

 ##### Considerations
-While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance.
-By using cluster library to spawn multiple processes per CPU, Node throughput is on par with compiled languages (but consistency is worst).
+While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is on par with slowest compiled languages (but consistency is worst).

 ### ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.